What is the defence of Accident?

 It important to recognise that it is not up to the accused to prove that the offending is the result of an ‘accident’, but rather, it is up to the prosecution to prove, beyond a reasonable doubt, that the offending was committed voluntarily and intentionally.

 If an act is committed independently of an accused’s will, the act is involuntary and will be considered an accident at law.
-Using property damage as an example, where it is alleged that an accused has damaged another persons property by kicking, in circumstances where the accused person has tripped over and as a result of falling, has accidentally kicked and broken the other person property, the accused person could properly rely upon the defence of accident in relation to this offence, by creating a reasonable doubt as to the element of intent.
+Using property damage as an example, where it is alleged that an accused has damaged another persons property by kicking, in circumstances where the accused person has tripped over and as a result of falling, has accidentally kicked and broken the other person property.
+The accused person in this situation could rely upon the defence of accident in relation to this offence, by creating a reasonable doubt as to the element of intent.

-In some cases, accident might be available in relation to a consequence of an intentional act that the accused did not intend to cause, that is, it was unintentional that certain consequences would flow from the initial intended act.
-In some circumstances this may negate criminal liability in relation to a serious charge requiring intention, but leave an accused person susceptible in relation to a lesser charge that might only require recklessness or negligence.
-An example is a person shooting an arrow at a target, where the accused person has missed the target and hit a nearby bystander.
-In these circumstances the accused person has accidentally hit the bystander but maybe guilty of an offence by way of recklessness or negligence.
+In some cases, the defence of accident might be available in relation to a unintentional consequence of an intentional act, that is, it was unintentional that certain consequences would flow from the initial intended act.
+In some circumstances this may negate criminal liability in relation to a serious charge requiring intention, but leave an accused person susceptible in relation to a lesser charge, that might only require recklessness or negligence.

 Example of the Defence of Accident